CodeWitchBella/netvr/netvr-cpp/building.md

 [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) compiler along with cmake provided by it.
 I recommend using the Visual Studio installer application to install this.
-I would provide more detailed instructions, but microsoft changes the download instructions constantly.
+I would provide more detailed instructions, but microsoft changes the download page constantly.

 Older or newer version should work too, but 2022 version is what I tested with.